Sites Under Delivery Prohibition

 This Law Affects Tank Owners and Distributors

 The Division has chosen to publish a list of facilities that should not be receiving petroleum deliveries.
 This list is updated weekly.
-Effective February 05, 2018, this list will no longer be published on Fridays.
-To better serve the regulated community, the list will be published earlier in the week; usually before Wednesday.
-The last update of the delivery prohibition list was on Spetember 16, 2019.
+To better serve the regulated community, the list will be posted here no later than Wednesdays at 1200 (Central Time).
+The last update of the delivery prohibition list was on February 26, 2024 (uploaded @ 10:16 CDT).

 Petroleum distributors were also impacted by changes to the Petroleum Underground Storage Tank Act in 2004.
 The law allows the Commissioner to "affix a notice or tag to a dispenser and/or fill port and/or give notice on the department web site for any tank that has not paid fees or is in violation of the rules."